giis-uniovi/retorch/README.md

 ```

 #### Create the retorchCI.properties file
-The CI file must be placed in `retorchfiles/configurations/`, namely `retorchCI.properties` contain several parameters
+The CI file must be placed in `retorchfiles/configurations/`, namely `retorchCI.properties` containing several parameters
-related to the SUT and the Continuous Integration Infrastructure, has the following parameters:
+related to the SUT and the Continuous Integration Infrastructure has the following parameters:
-- `agentCIName`: Specific Jenkins agent used to execute the test suite.
+- `agentCIName`: the specific Jenkins agent used to execute the test suite.
-- `sut-wait-html`: State in the frontend (html displayed) when the SUT is ready for execute the test SUITE.
+- `sut-wait-html`: State in the frontend (html displayed) when the SUT is ready to execute the test SUITE.
 - `sut-location`: Location of the docker-compose file used to deploy the SUT.
 - `docker-frontend-name`: ID of the container used as frontend .
 - `docker-frontend-port`: PORT on which the frontend is available.